 Mike was born in Montreal, Quebec but has proudly called Prince George home for the past 35 years.
 He is married to wife Anita and has one son named Riley.

-Adam is entering his second year with the Prince George as an assosciate coach.
+Adam is entering his third year with the Prince George Spruce Kings, and first as the head coach.
 After playing in the Kootenay Junior Hockey League for two years, he played in the NCAA for two years with Morrisville State College.
 He followed that up playing for two years at UBC in the CIS.
 Adam then took an uncommon step, and moved to Hong Kong where he played, and later directed a hockey program.
 He then made the move back to the Lower Mainland where he was an assistant coach with the men's UBC Thunderbirds.
+He has spent the last two seasons as the associate coach of the Spruce Kings.